-If you login into OracleAS Wireless portal, select PIM, then Shortmessage, and create a predefined Short Message using Korean characters and then save it, you will find the SMS saved.
-However, if you select Pick Message and try to select the saved message, then you will find that the saved message is not present.

-Oracle recommends not storing a short message in Korean characters when accessing the OracleAS Wireless portal.
+If you login into OracleAS Wireless portal, then select PIM and then Shortmessage, and create a predefined Short Message using Korean characters and then save it, you will find the SMS saved.
+However, if you select Pick Message and try to select the saved message, you will find that the saved message is not present.Oracle recommends not storing a short message in Korean characters when accessing the OracleAS Wireless portal.